-Enter the world of Fintech and stock charting.
+Enter the world of financial technology and financial charting.
 Due to the nature of the industry, the availability of financial information allows for nearly limitless possibilities on building out functionality.
 Looking for a stock on the NYSE between 3M and 130M in market cap, holds a P/E ratio between 7.2 and 54.4, and has experienced a 52w price change between 1% and 3%?
 Want to display it on a chart that adjusts for splits but NOT dividends or bonuses?
 Do you want another chart adjacent to it that displays a different interval?
 How about an eight-pronged Fibonacci pitchfork and a VWAP indicator?
-This can all be done with the availability of financial data and analysis tools, and it’s a lot for any single company to handle.
+This can all be done with the availability of financial data and technical analysis tools, and it’s a lot for any single company to handle.

 The Tragedy of the (UX) Commons

 For example, the above scenario involves a small subset of interface solutions that involve so many sliders, switches, and UI elements that it can lead to clutter and confusion.
 Even when placing a single new piece into the interface puzzle, all other pieces must be shifted.
 Before you know it, you have a thousand-piece puzzle with limited table space.
 This is not to suggest that feature requests are ludicrous to take on, but each individual request must be taken through a design process to avoid the interface mistakes that plagued the past.